How to become a registered childminder in Suffolk

 Full Ofsted Inspection

 Once you are registered and caring for children, you will receive a full Ofsted inspection.
-This inspection will be carried out 6-9 months after registration and then a re-inspection at least every four years thereafter.

 By law you must keep your details up to date and report any changes within 14 days using Ofsted’s online service, this includes changes to where you are working, your contact details, people who work with you or anyone aged 16 or over who lives with you and your childcare hours.